Royal Hospital for Children, Glasgow

-The Royal Hospital for Children is a 256-bed hospital specialising in paediatric healthcare for children and young people up to the age of their 16th birthday.
+The Royal Hospital for Children is a 256-bed hospital specialising in paediatric healthcare for children and young people up to the age of 16.
 The hospital is part of the Queen Elizabeth University Hospital and is built on the site of the former Southern General Hospital, in Govan and opened in June 2015.
 The hospital replaced the Royal Hospital for Sick Children in Yorkhill.
 It is managed by NHS Greater Glasgow and Clyde.

 History

 The Royal Hospital for Children, like the adjacent Queen Elizabeth University Hospital, was designed by Nightingale Associates, with construction carried out by Brookfield Multiplex, who previously built Wembley Stadium.
 The new hospital was built on the site of the old Southern General Hospital.
 In January 2010, NHS Greater Glasgow and Clyde closed the Queen Mother's Maternity Hospital at Yorkhill, with maternity services relocating to the Southern General Hospital.

 Construction started in early 2011.
 Originally to be called Royal Hospital for Sick Children, it was named Royal Hospital for Children.
 It was originally hoped the new hospital would be ready by 2014, but medical services did not start to be transferred until 10 June 2015.